core-wg/oscore/draft-ietf-core-object-security.md

 ### CoAP Code

 The CoAP Code of an OSCORE message is POST for requests and 2.04 (Change) for responses, except for CoAP Observe, in which case it is FETCH for requests and 2.05 (Content) for responses.
-Since the use of Observe is indicated with the Outer Observe option, no additional information is revealed by having a special codes for Observe.
-The change of code to something else is a denial of service attack which will cause an error in the OSCORE processing.
-An interchange ex between the codes listed here also results in error if Observe is used with the wrong codes or FETCH/2.05 without Observe.
+Since the use of Observe is indicated with the Outer Observe option, no additional information is revealed by having a special code for Observe.
+The change of code to something else is a denial of service attack which may cause an error in the OSCORE processing.
+An interchange between the codes listed here also results in error if Observe is used with the wrong codes or FETCH/2.05 without Observe.
 Other cases of Observe are discussed in {{sec-coap-options}}.

 ### CoAP Header Fields {#sec-coap-headers}

 * Version.
 The CoAP version {{RFC7252}} is not expected to be sensitive to disclose.
 Currently there is only one CoAP version defined.
 A change of this parameter is potentially a denial of service attack.
 Future versions of CoAP need to analyse attacks to OSCORE protected messages due to an adversary changing the CoAP version.

 * Token/Token Length.
 The Token field is a client-local identifier for differentiating between concurrent requests {{RFC7252}}.
 An eavesdropper reading the token can match requests to responses which can be used in traffic analysis.
 CoAP proxies are allowed to change Token and Token Length between UDP hops.
-However, inconsequential changes of Token and Token Length or during a UDP hop is a denial of service attack, since it may prevent the client to identify to which request the response belongs or to find the correct information to verify integrity of the response.
+However, modifications of Token and Token Length during a UDP hop may become a denial of service attack, since it may prevent the client to identify to which request the response belongs or to find the correct information to verify integrity of the response.

 * Type/Message ID.
 The Type/Message ID fields {{RFC7252}} reveal information about the UDP transport binding, e.g. an eavesdropper reading the Type or Message ID gain information about how UDP messages are related to each other.
 CoAP proxies are allowed to change Type and Message ID.
 These message fields are not present in CoAP over TCP, and does not impact the request/response message.
 A change of these fields in a UDP hop is a denial of service attack similar to changing UDP header fields.